s4ff0x/test-task/README.md

 - proper ci pipeline (units, e2e, linting, type checking, formatting) and automatic deploys to dev and prod environments
 - Form refactoring (currently we have a bit of duplication in form components, we should refactor it)
 - Check Todos in the code
-- Proper error handling with sentry and error boundaries
+- Proper error handling with sentry and error boundaries with custom fallback components
-- Lazy loading of components